 E-Scooters and Inner Melbourne Public Transport

-An analysis of Lime user surveys in 2022/2023 explored e-scooter user travel patterns in relation to public transport (Jayawardhena M et al., 2024 Under Review).
-These surveys identified that:

-Some 37% of e-scooter use involved connecting to public transport;

-28% of e-scooter users would have travelled by public transport if the e-scooter was not available.
-However of these users, 45% were using e-scooters to access to/from public transport.

-The Melbourne e-scooter network overlaps with inner public transport network including all of Melbournes tram route (it is the largest tram network in the world), with inner area and CBD main railway stations and the few bus routes operating in inner Melbourne.
-Figure 2 illustrates the service level (frequency) of service operating in inner Melbourne and compared it with the distribution of e-scooter trips made on roads in inner Melbourne.
-This illustrates significant overlap between high demand e-scooter roads and the highest quality of service level operating in Melbournes public transport system; notably in the very central core of the city.

-This raises a very important question; is Melbournes e-scooter network acting to complement or compete with Melbournes public transport.
+The Melbourne shared e-scooter service area overlaps with inner public transport network including: most of Melbourne’s tram network, key inner-city railway stations and a few bus routes operating in inner Melbourne.
+Figure 2a illustrates the service level (frequency) of transit stops in inner Melbourne whereas Figure2b shows the distribution of e-scooter trips made on roads in inner Melbourne.
+Together, the figures illustrate significant overlap between high demand e-scooter roads and the highest quality of service level operating in Melbourne’s public transport system, especially in the central core of the city.
+This raises a very important question: are shared e-scooters acting to complement or compete with Melbourne’s public transport network?

+A survey of Lime users from 2022/2023 explored e-scooter user travel patterns in relation to public transport (Jayawardhena M et al., 2024 Under Review).
+The analysis suggests that both complementing and competing behaviours are found:

+37% of e-scooter users connected to public transport before or after their e-scooter trip (complementing behaviour);

+28% of e-scooter users would have travelled by public transport if the e-scooter was not available (competing behaviour).
+However, of these users, 45% were using e-scooters to access to/from public transport.